 - Social media, including Facebook, Twitter, Instagram.
-Please note that information shared on social media is covered by the privacy policies of those media and not by ours.
+Please note that information shared on social media is covered by the privacy policies of those platforms and not by ours.

 - Partnership organisations, including Norfolk and Norwich Festival, Norwich Theatre Royal, Arts Council England, the British Council, the University of East Anglia.

 - Our website contains links to various third party websites.
 If you click on a third party link, please note you are then covered by their privacy notices.